chrisnguyenhi/chrisnguyenhi.github.io/projects/piwall72.md

 labels:
   - Shell
   - Raspberry Pi
+  - IP/TCP
   - Embedded Systems
 summary: An inexpensive, 72" automated video wall system using six LG 24" monitors and seven Raspberry Pis for Oceanit Laboratories, Inc.
 ---
 <img class class="ui medium right floated rounded image" src="../images/piwall2.jpg">

-During my time as a Network and Security Intern at [Oceanit](http://www.oceanit.com/), I created a relatively inexpensive, 72" automated video wall system. using six LG 24" monitors and seven Raspberry Pis.
-This project allowed me to work with embedded systems such as the Raspberry Pi as well as networking hardware.
+During my time as a Network and Security Intern at [Oceanit](http://www.oceanit.com/), I created a relatively inexpensive, 72" automated video wall system using six LG 24" monitors and seven Raspberry Pis.
+This project allowed me to work with embedded systems such as the Raspberry Pi and IP/TCP networking.
 This system can be used as a horizontal video wall system and a vertical video wall system.
 In addition, I gained more knowledge about Shell scripting and the idea of automation.

 The software supporting this is [Pi-Wall](https://github.com/vigsterkr/pi-wall), a open-source video wall software that allows Raspberry Pis to synchronize a video stream to a controller.